Vocations

 Education

 Our founder, cognizant of the importance of education, wanted a Congregation of “educated African Sisters” (Founder’s letter, 1957).
 He continuously stressed the need for each Sister of the Eucharistic Heart of Jesus to be well educated.
 Writing to one of the Superiors he said: “If I have any request, it is that you should urge on all the E.H.J.
 Sisters the necessity for study and give them all the facilities you can while insisting on the rule.”
 In another letter, he stated: “It is of first importance that they go forward in learning and not sink into ignorance.
 These Sisters must be intellectuals, they can’t be too much so.”
 He believed that with education the Sisters could be empowered to face the challenges before them.
-Acting according to the mind of our founder, therefore, our Congregation has a standing Formation Commission which sees to the professional training of our Sisters.
-Today many of our Sisters have been trained professionally in various fields both in Nigeria and abroad.
+In fidelity to our founder’s vision, the Congregation maintains a standing Formation and Education Commission responsible for the Sisters’ spiritual and professional development.
+As a result, many Sisters have obtained professional qualifications in diverse fields—both in Nigeria and abroad—including medicine, law, Catechesis, Social-works, media, and other disciplines.